foxbunny/ribcage/README.md

 ## Documentation

+Please see the [Ribcage wiki](https://github.com/foxbunny/ribcage/wiki) for introductory and cookbook articles.

-Until we set up a proper documentation page, please look at the CoffeeScript sources.
+Until we set up a proper API documentation page, please look at the CoffeeScript sources.
 They are well-documented and the final documentation will be generated from them anyway.
 (Incidentally, if you know of a good documentation generator that actually works, please let me know.)

 ## Reporting bugs